 For telecom companies, many of whom operate with legacy tools, and where employees often have to work with various systems to complete a single task, improving employee experience is especially important.

-This is even more critical now, when telcos like all other companies, face new challenges due to the COVID-19 pandemic, resulting in the need to provide remote working for employees.
+This is even more critical now, when telcos (and other companies), face new challenges due to the COVID-19 pandemic, resulting in the need to provide remote working for employees.

-Most of us have at some point probably got a renewal offer from our connectivity provider, promising a “great and cheap package”, containing bundled TV, Internet and telephone services.
+Most of us have at some point probably received a renewal offer from our connectivity provider, promising a “great and cheap package”, containing bundled TV, Internet and telephone services.
 Probably, we just wanted more Internet data, operating a little faster.
 In order to obtain this, instead of talking to the salesperson who contacted us, we have to contact another employee at the customer center.
-This is where total experience in telecom comes in.
-With the right tool to support offer personalization, the overall results are better, increasing customer satisfaction and CX within a one-call resolution.
+This is where total experience is strategy comes in.
+With the right tool to support offer personalization, the overall results are better, increasing customer satisfaction and CX in telecom within a one-call resolution.

 Automation and simplification of processes

-The digital customer journey is one of the pillars of development for vendors and service providers.
-Improving CX in telecoms also means transferring activities online, and making them easy to use thanks to intuitive interfaces.
+The customer’s digital journey is one of the pillars of development for vendors and service providers.
+Improving digital CX for telecom also means transferring activities online, and making them easy to use thanks to intuitive interfaces.
 This also enables the potential to reuse customer-friendly digital tools for employees.